andyjaj/chainamps/examples/README.md

 * Luttinger liquid `LL`
 * xxx lattice chains `OLD_XXX`
 In each case the vertex itself is a single instance of the named model.
+Alternatively the string `USER DEFINED` informs the driver that the vertex model is user defined.

 Further example documentation, for both built in and user defined models, is included in the individual subdirectories.